 Things to consider when defining the suggestion box process flow are

-- Transparent suggestion box process where all information is visible for the users increases trust and creates positive pressure for persons in charge of making decisions.
-Online suggestion box software makes it easy for participant to review the status of the suggestion.
+- A transparent suggestion box process where all information is visible to the users increases trust and creates positive pressure on the persons in charge of making decisions.
+Online suggestion box software makes it easy for participants to review the status of the suggestion.

 - A simple process flow is often the best.

-- The decisions weather the suggestion is implemented on not should be done by persons who would be responsible implementing them.
+- The decision whether the suggestion is implemented on not should be done by persons who would be responsible for implementing them.

 3. Set the key performance indicators

-Properly set key performance indicators (KPIs) that meet the SMART criteria help organizations to reach their business goals.
+Properly set key performance indicators (KPIs) that meet the SMART criteria helps organizations to reach their business goals.
 Examples of typical KPIs for suggestion box are

 - Number of suggestions; The goal of the whole organization should be distributed to business units and their managers.

 - Lead time of the suggestion process; The time between the submission of the suggestion and the final decision.
-The pursuit of shortest possible lead time is not recommended.
-It is good to reserve 1 to 4 weeks for further development of suggestion by co-workers.
-Instead of minimizing the lead time, it is advisable to set a maximum lead time which should not be exceeded.
+The pursuit of the shortest possible lead time is not recommended.
+It is good to reserve 1 to 4 weeks for further development of suggestions by co-workers.
+Instead of minimizing the lead time, it is advisable to set a maximum lead time that should not be exceeded.

 The KPIs should be communicated so that everybody knows them.
-This sets expectations for participation and the speed of decision making.
-The KPIs should be easy follow with dashboard of the online suggestion box.
+This sets expectations for participation and the speed of decision-making.
+The KPIs should be easy to follow with a dashboard of the online suggestion box.